 This is the hard part.
-Sending a long list of technical specifications, design files, information and document requests is asking quite a lot from any company.
+Sending a long list of technical specifications, design files, information, and document requests is asking quite a lot from any company.
 At the time of writing, sales reps are still human beings.
-Gathering documents and making price calculations requires a lot of work.
-They tend to ignore specifications, provide half of what you initially asked for and sometimes they just stop responding all together.
+Gathering documents and making price calculations require a lot of work.
+They tend to ignore specifications, provide half of what you initially asked for, and sometimes they just stop responding altogether.

 Dealing with a long list of suppliers, in English, on the other side of the world, isn’t really making things easier either.
 However, without the data, you have nothing to act on.
 Below follows a list of things that matter when trying to move things forward:

 1. Begin with a Skype or Phone call, and follow up by sending your RFQ file right after.
 Before you hang up, make sure to set a deadline.

 2. Keep sending reminders by email or Skype until they have provided the first draft.